 - One Piece Tower, a must for fans of the famous manga and anime

 Fittingly for a major attraction, Tokyo Tower is conveniently located.
 To get there, hop on the Mita Subway Line and get off at Onarimon Station.
 Alternatively, take the Hibiya Subway Line to Kamiyacho or the Oedo Subway Line to Akabanebashi.
 The tower is about a five-minute walk from each of these stations.

-Tokyo Tower's height is easy to remember: nearly 333 meters (332.9, to be exact, or 1,029 feet)
+Tokyo Tower's height is easy to remember: 333 meters (332.9, to be exact, or 1,029 feet)

 Tokyo Tower is separated into three distinct sections.
 Foot Town sits at the base of the tower and is a vibrant area of cafes, restaurants and souvenir shops.
-The Main Observatory is located 150 meters up and offers memorable views of the city as well as a “look-down” window – not for the faint-hearted.
+There is also One Piece Tower, a theme park based on the famous manga and anime.

 The completion of Tokyo Skytree in 2012 might have stolen some of Tokyo Tower's glory, but the 1958 construction remains a magnificent symbol of Japan's postwar ascendancy, as well as an exciting entertainment hub for both visitors to, and residents of, this inexhaustible city.

 The observatories are open from 9 a.m. to 11 p.m. daily.
 Admission to the main deck costs 900 yen, while a ticket for both decks is 2,800 yen.